Who Reviews Your Application

 Duke’s review of academic records focuses on whether applicants pursued a rigorous curriculum that was relevant to their graduate or professional school plans.
 We are interested in the potential of our graduate students to make significant research contributions, which is often not reflected in grades, and certainly not in one semester’s achievements.
 Accordingly, Duke takes a holistic approach in evaluating applicants, one that examines a combination of many factors.
 Academic records are only one of these factors and are considered alongside letters of recommendation, personal accomplishments, personal statements, and test scores, among others.

 How We Notify You of the Decision

 All applicants are notified of admission decisions via e-mail (we do not mail paper copies of notifications).
 The notification e-mail will provide instructions for accessing the online decision letter.

 Only the Dean has the authority to extend offers of admission.
 An email or phone call from a graduate department stating that you have been recommended for admission does not constitute a formal offer of admission.

 If you are offered admission, unless otherwise indicated, you must notify The Graduate School of your enrollment through your applicant portal within 15 days of your receipt of the admission letter.
 Applicants for Fall enrollment have until April 15, 2022, to accept their offer if admitted before April 1, 2022.
 If we do not hear back from you by then, we will assume that you have declined the offer of admission, and your application record will be withdrawn.

 Deferral of Admission

-The Graduate School has a policy of granting deferrals to students who experience personal medical emergencies, military deployment, or Visa application delays.
-You may submit your deferral request after April 15th.
+The Graduate School has a policy of granting deferrals to students who experience personal medical emergencies, military deployment, or visa application delays.
+You may submit your deferral request after April 15.
 Should you wish to pursue the deferral option, please contact your department to initiate that process.